phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Cuda Tests  pts/cuda
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing cuda.

-#### Mpi Tests  pts/mpi
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing mpi.

 #### Openmp Tests  pts/openmp
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing openmp.